max-elia/licensr/README.md

 ### Configuration

 #license_text
 The path to the file with the full license text.
+This file itself will be excluded from the licensing process.
+You are responsible for removing afterwards from your project.
+Don't place your license_text files into the LICENSES folder, because it will be rewritten during the licensing.

 #SPDX
 The short identifier of the license.